TauhidMark011/Server_Log_Data_Extraction_Pro/README.md

-# 📊 Server Log Data Extraction and User History Database Update By GUVI.
+# 📊 Server Log Data Extraction and User History Database Update, By GUVI.

 ## 📖 Project Overview
 This project extracts email addresses and timestamps from a server log dataset, transforms the data into a structured format, and loads it into MongoDB and MySQL for analysis.
 The system helps analyze user activity history efficiently.